 While the concept of a kosher diet sounds great, you may be wondering how to start.
 Here are a few easy-to-follow tips:

 Start with snacks.
 This is one of the easiest kosher food swaps because there are plenty of packaged substitutes available on the today (including at Thrive Market).
-Even potato chips can be certified kosher, like this tasty sour cream and onion variety.
+Even potato chips can be certified kosher.
 Pizza is also easy to keep kosher when you combine this classic New York–style sauce with a kosher pizza crust mix that’s also gluten-free.
 The mix can be used to make homemade sandwich bread and crackers as well.

 Indulge in desserts.
 Since every meal of the day can be enhanced with kosher alternatives, it’s only fitting to give your dessert a clean makeover, too.
 Chocolate is a popular item, or pair certified ice cream with crunchy and organic sugar cones.

 Find other products with the kosher seal.
 It’s not just food that is kosher.
 Other products like multivitamin supplements can bear the certification and give an added boost of nutrients every time you take them.
 As well, you can make your next pre- or post-workout shake with kosher protein powder.